 The product launch itself becomes an information guide for promotion in other channels. |

-A mobile application is software designed to work on smartphones and tablets running a specific operating system.
-It is distributed through the App Store and Google Play stores or installed directly on the device.
+A mobile app is software that works on smartphones and tablets using a certain operating system.
+You can get it from the App Store and Google Play stores, or you can install it directly on your device.

 Each product is built on a specific technology stack.
 The choice of development approach is determined by the target audience, budget, functional requirements, and launch dates.